Last Updated: 02/07/2021

-With the current market being flooded with a sea of options when it comes to 4K gaming monitors, we’ll be lending a helping hand by doing all the research for you.
+As it’s no easy job finding the best 4K gaming monitor in 2021, we’ll be lending a helping hand by doing all the research for you.
 We’ll be finding only the best monitors on offer, taking price, performance, aesthetics, and features into consideration as we do.
 We’ll also be ranking each monitor individually, letting you know which is the best value for money in its specific category.

 Our Top Picks

 Best 4K Monitor For Gaming

 The best 4K gaming monitor goes to the LG 27GN950-B, an impressive panel that not only offers the benefits of 4K screen resolution but also provides a fluid and tearless gaming experience.

 As far as specifications go, it’s hard to say anything bad about this fantastic gaming monitor.
 Whilst every monitor in this guide offers a 4K resolution, not all of them can boast the same high 144Hz refresh rate that his one can.
 If you’re looking for a monitor that suits both enthusiast gamers and social player alike, look no further.

 The ASUS ROG SWIFT PG32UQX is arguably one of the best monitors the market has to offer.
 If it wasn’t for the eye-watering price tag this monitor comes equipped with, it’d almost certainly be at the top of our list.

 Like the top pick, the ASUS offers a 4K screen resolution alongside rapid response and a 144Hz refresh rate.
 It also supports G-Sync Ultimate – great for Nvidia GPU users looking for the most lucid gaming experience possible.
 For all intents and purposes, this monitor ticks all the right boxes – it’s just a shame its so damn expensive.

 Console gamers, rejoice, we have you covered as well.
 The Acer Nitro XV282K is one of the first HDMI 2.1 displays we’ve seen – and boy it does not disappoint.